br2490/ISLE-Multi-Environment/README.md

   **DO NOT EXPOSE OTHER COMPNENTS TO THE INGRESS NETWORK**
   - For example:
     - In .env our BASE_DOMAIN is `dev.isle.localdomain`
-    - We change our port mapping to unique values (e.g., for `dev` this is 8380, 8381, 8382; `stage` this is 8280, 8281, 8283; etc.)
+    - Change the port mapping to unique values (e.g., for `dev` this is 8380, 8381, 8382; `stage` this is 8280, 8281, 8283; etc.)
     - The site is available at: http://dev.isle.localdomain
     - Fedora is available at: http://localhost:8380
     - Solr is available at: http://localhost:8381
     - Image-Services are available at: http://localhost:8382/adore-djatoka, http://localhost:8382/cantalopue/admin
-- That's all!
-Checkout the [Quick Start](#quick-start) to spin up your own multi-environment!

 ## Quick Start Scripts
-- Startup on nix/Mac environments:
+**This section is currently only available for Linux/Mac users.**
+- Startup:
 1. Edit your /etc/hosts or equivalent
 `127.0.0.1 admin.isle.localdomian portainer.isle.localdomain isle.localdomain dev.isle.localdomian stage.isle.localdomain localhost`
 2. Clone this repo